 Fortunately, the U.S. Department of Veterans Affairs offers several monetary VA benefits for widows and surviving spouses of wartime veterans.
 These include dependency and indemnity compensation (DIC benefits), survivors pension, and burial benefits.

-We will be discussing the requirements that must be met to be eligible for these benefits as well as three types of these monetary benefits available through the VA below so scroll down!
+We will be discussing the requirements that must be met to be eligible for these benefits as well as other types of benefits available through the VA such as health care services, burial benefits, and more below so scroll down!

 How To Qualify for VA Survivor Benefits

 The VA has criteria in place to determine who a veteran’s surviving spouse is and who can qualify for VA survivor benefits.
-There are several requirements that a surviving spouse must meet to be eligible for DIC.
+There are several requirements that spouses of veterans must meet to be eligible for DIC.
 The requirements are as follows:

 - A surviving spouse must have married a service member who died on active duty, active duty training, or inactive duty training, or

 - Married the deceased Veteran before January 1, 1957, or